adrianvirlan200/Squid-Game/README.md

 # POOProject
+The year 2021 was full of surprises, one of them represented by the South Korean series "Squid Game".
+Your goal is to recreate your game logic from the series using OOP concepts.

+The requirements you received from the game creator are as follows:

 The application must store the data of the people who will participate in the games.
 The required data are as follows: name, first name, town, debt money (randomly allocated between 10,000 and 100,000), weight (randomly assigned between 50 and 100)

 There will be a total of 108 users in the application